GuillaumeGomez/dictionary/README.md

 # Dictionary
-A new way to handle dictionary !
+A new way to handle dictionaries !

+# Build
 To build the library:

 ```Shell